Malibu Grand Prix: Pacheco, California

 This one did not last as long as most.
 Located on Pacheco Blvd in Pacheco just north of Pleasant Hill and Concord, it was built around 1976 or '77 and lasted until only the mid-1980's It was sandwiched between the 680 southbound freeway, the river, and Pacheco Blvd, on a triangle-shaped property, and was very visible from the freeway, especially at night when the Grand Prix lights were on.
 Besides a large game room building where tickets were also purchased for the actual Grand Prix rides there were no other attractions.
 Since it didn't last as long as the rest, it never fell into a state of disrepair; rather, it just suddenly disappeared and was gone.
 No business moved in right away but around 10 years later the property finally has tenants and now consists of a public storage business and an equipment rental business.

 Dayton, Ohio

-The Dayton, Ohio location was right next to the Dayton Mall on State Route 741 close to Centerville.
+The Dayton, Ohio location was across from the Dayton Mall on State Route 741 close to Centerville.
 This Location featured a large arcade and the classic Malibu Style Indy Car Track behind the Arcade.
 Three levels of cars were used including Mini Virage for the kids, Virage full size cars, and Grand Virage Cars which had 2 seats.
 There was a painting on the outside windows that said "Mortal Kombat II Now Here!" which stayed there until the building was demolished to make way for a Sun Super Savings Center Appliance and Computer Store which soon went out of business as well.
 The building is still on site and is now the home of a Michaels craft store and a Golf Galaxy store.